tokenio/merchant-sample-java/README.md

 it's sometimes rate-limited or disabled.
 If your organization will do more Token development and doesn't already have a developer key, contact Token to get one.

+### Troubleshooting

+If anything goes wrong, try to clear your browser's cache before retest.